iboyko21/frontend-application-design/chapter4/README.md

 ## Summary

+Commit your code, and either checkout or diff your branch with the `chapter4-solution` branch.

 This chapter introduced:

-* The Vite frontend toolchain and React.
+* The Vite frontend toolchain and React
-* A general purpose application folder structure is presented.
+* A general purpose application folder structure
+* A common JSX syntax that uses the `&&` operator
 * A mechanism for embedding an application in a layout using `props.children`
-* Unit Testing
+* Basic Unit Testing

 ## References